apigear-io/apigear-docs/content/en/tutorials/calculator.md

       - name: clear
 ```

-Additional to the operations we also add a clear action to reset the value to `0`.
+We added all missing calculator operations.
+The clear action will reset the calculator value to `0`.

+## Python Interface
-When we apply a Python SDK generator the code will look like this:
+For our implementation we configure a Python SDK as runner and generate our calculator SDK.
+The abstract calculator interface will look like this:

 ```python
 # demo_calc.py